glycerine/rpc25519/README.md

-We offer both a traditional [net/rpc](https://pkg.go.dev/net/rpc) style API, and a generic []byte oriented API for carrying untyped []byte payloads (in `Message.JobSerz`).
-This byte slice transport is designed to work smoothly with our [greenpack serialization format](https://github.com/glycerine/greenpack) that requires no extra IDL file.
+We offer both a traditional [net/rpc](https://pkg.go.dev/net/rpc) style API, and a generic []byte oriented API for carrying user typed or self describing []byte payloads (in `Message.JobSerz`).

+The `net/rpc` API continues to use gobs.
+We have simply layered that packages client-facing layer over our []byte slice transport infrastructure.

+The byte slice API is designed to work smoothly with our [greenpack serialization format](https://github.com/glycerine/greenpack) that requires no extra IDL file.
+See the https://github.com/glycerine/rpc25519/blob/master/hdr.go#L18 file herein, for example.

 Using the rpc25519.Message based API:

- * [`Server.Register1Func()`](https://pkg.go.dev/github.com/glycerine/rpc25519#Server.Register1Func) registers one-way (no reply) callbacks on the server; and
+ * [`Server.Register1Func()`](https://pkg.go.dev/github.com/glycerine/rpc25519#Server.Register1Func) registers one-way (no reply) callbacks on the server.
+They look like this:

+  func ExampleOneWayFunc(req *Message) {}

- * [`Server.Register2Func()`](https://pkg.go.dev/github.com/glycerine/rpc25519#Server.Register2Func) register traditional two-way callbacks.
+ * [`Server.Register2Func()`](https://pkg.go.dev/github.com/glycerine/rpc25519#Server.Register2Func) registers traditional two-way callbacks.
+The look like this:

+  func ExampleTwoWayFunc(req *Message, reply *Message) error { ... }

 Using the net/rpc API:

  * [`Server.Register()`](https://pkg.go.dev/github.com/glycerine/rpc25519#Server.Register) registers structs with callback methods on them.
+For a struct called `Service`, this method would be identified and registered:

+  func (s *Service) NoContext(args *Args, reply *Reply) error { ... }

 See [the net/rpc docs for full guidance on using that API](https://pkg.go.dev/net/rpc).

 * Extended method types:

-Callback methods in the [net/rpc](https://pkg.go.dev/net/rpc) style traditionally look like this first
+Callback methods in the [net/rpc](https://pkg.go.dev/net/rpc) style traditionally look like the `NoContext` func above.
-`NoContext` example.
-We allow a context.Context as an additional first parameter.
+We also allow a ctx context.Context as an additional first parameter.
+This is an extension to what `net/rpc` provides.
 The ctx will have an "HDR" value set on it giving a pointer to the `rpc25519.HDR` header from the incoming Message.

 ~~~
-func (s *Service) NoContext(args *Args, reply *Reply) error

 func (s *Service) GetsContext(ctx context.Context, args *Args, reply *Reply) error {
 if hdr := ctx.Value("HDR"); hdr != nil {
      h, ok := hdr.(*rpc25519.HDR)